Aisha-Yusuff/Bank-tech-test/README.md

 ### UML Class Diagram

-This diagrams displays the class - Bank Account which is used to create the users bank statement.
+This diagrams displays the main class of this command line application - BankAccount.

 ```mermaid
 classDiagram